piraeusdatastore/piraeus-operator/README.md

 Persistence for etcd is enabled by default.

+#### `hostPath` volumes and SELinux

+Clusters with SELinux enabled hosts (for example: OpenShift clusters) need to relabel the created directory.
+This can be done automatically by passing `--set selinux=true` to the above `helm install` command.

 ### Using an existing database

 LINSTOR can connect to an existing PostgreSQL, MariaDB or etcd database.
 For